Wash beans before consuming?

 Yes.
 Here is a list of our products that are vegan:

 Women’s Bean Project strives to make responsible choices when purchasing the ingredients used to produce our products.
 We purchase all our non-organic beans from a supplier in Nebraska named Kelley Bean Company, and a non-GMO statement is available on their website.
-In addition, all spices, herbs, and grains we use are currently non-GMO.
+In addition, all spices, herbs, grains, and popcorn kernels we use are currently non-GMO.

 Beans and spices are naturally gluten free foods, making a good amount of our products we make gluten free.
 However, the only product we carry that is produced and packaged in a dedicated gluten free environment is our gluten free cornbread and is clearly labeled as such on the packaging.